 - Detailed information on train and bus timetables are available on the ÖBB internet website (www.oebb.at) or phone app (ÖBB Scotty). - You may use the "Book Tickets Now" (Jetzt Ticket buchen) or the "Search for route" (Verbindung suchen) feature on the front page.
 Von = from; nach = to.
-Reservations can be booked online or through the app (in German or in English) or at automatic ticket stands at most train stations. - For the train from Trumau, tickets can be purchased on the train at the ticket machine. - Trains and busses will stop in Trumau only if the driver sees someone waiting to be picked up.
+Reservations can be booked online or through the app (in German or in English) or at automatic ticket stands at most train stations. - For trains from Trumau, tickets can be purchased via the ticket machine on the train or the ÖBB website/app. - Trains and busses will stop in Trumau only if the driver sees someone waiting to be picked up.
 If in doubt, raise your hand to the driver to request that he stop.
 To be dropped off in Trumau, push the "Zug Halt" button prior to reaching Trumau. - ÖBB Vorteilscard (valid for one year): For up to 50% discount on ÖBB train tickets and affiliated travel companies.
 Various options available such as for those under 26 years of age, families, and regular.
 See website for details.